 In particular, the I-8 mattress has 2” of quilting foam sewn into the woven duvet mattress top along with a 3” layer of PlushFit comfort foam above the air chamber.
 This makes it a softer (less firm) mattress.

 A Customer Service tea member told me that it is firmer than the bestselling P-5 mattress (according to a Sleep Number team member).

-- You Need Pressure Relief.
+- People Who Need Pressure Relief.
 The 3” foam comfort layer in the I8 mattress is designed to contour specifically to seven areas of your body to relieve pressure: head, shoulders, lower back, hips, knees, lower legs, and feet.

-You Might Not Want To Consider This Mattress If:
+Who Might Not Want To Consider This Mattress: